michaeldv/awesome_print_motion/README.md

     => nil
     (main)> ap [1,2,3]

-There are some ocassions where the framework's `NSLog` has qualities that traditional ruby `puts` does not.  `NSLog` timestamps output and can be found in crash logs.
+There are some occasions where the framework's `NSLog` has qualities that traditional ruby `puts` does not.  `NSLog` timestamps output and can be found in crash logs.
 For these situations you can use `nsap` in place of `ap`.

 Supported options and color codes are documented at http://github.com/michaeldv/awesome_print.